jfinkhaeuser/twine/README.md

 > Need portable threads for your C++ app?
 Is C++11 unavailable for your target
 > compiler(s)?
 Is Boost too large?

-So why start twine if there's `TinyThread++` already meets those requirements?
+So why start twine if `TinyThread++` already meets those requirements?

 - Twine extends what the C++ standard requires to address a number of shortcomings in the standard (and also `TinyThread++`).